Best Credit Cards for Free Airport Lounge Access

 - Fee credit for Global Entry or TSA Precheck

-Something else this card has in common with the Chase Sapphire Reserve card: a $450 annual fee.
+Something else this card has in common with the other premium travel cards: a $495 annual fee.

 4. Citi/AAdvantage Executive World Elite Mastercard